Piyush13y/Citi_RefData_project/README.md

 Hello!
 This is where we will have to push our codes regularly and maintain the repository.
-Git repositories are checked during the presentation apprently.
+Git repositories are checked during the presentation apparently.

 Download the zip and then double click on the citi_test.html file to see the demo charts.